run2bizdocs/documentation/en-us/docs/run2biz-platform/workflow/use/user-task-configure.md

 !!!
 Abstract "NOTE"

-    Within the *Interface* tab, choosing the "Neuro Form" Interaction Type: have 2 distinct Neuro forms configured for the creation form to be displayed next to the monitoring form.
+    Within the *Interface* tab, choosing the "Builder Form" Interaction Type: have 2 distinct Builder forms configured for the creation form to be displayed next to the monitoring form.
     It is also necessary to create the Ticket Template for each of the forms.